A Guide to Using Equity to Buy Investment Property

 An additional risk lies in overleveraging.

 While leveraging equity can provide opportunities for growth, over-leveraging, or borrowing too much, can lead to financial strain and potentially compromise your financial stability.
-The key is to ensure you can comfortably service the increased debt even if circumstances change, such as interest rates rising or rental income decreasing.
+The key is to ensure you can comfortably service the increased debt even if circumstances change, such as Non-resident withholding tax for interest, dividend or royalty for privately owned and wealthy groups or rental income decreasing.

 Remember, with debt recycling, while you’re transforming non-deductible debt into deductible debt, you’re not reducing your overall level of debt.
 So, this strategy requires careful management and should be part of a structured and comprehensive investment plan.